Anjaly-Gigi/Personal-Finance-Management-Application/README.md

 To start the app: `python main.py`

 ### User Manuel
 -  When you run `python main.py` , 2 options appear one is to register and other is to login.
+-  Authentication
    - If you're a new user, choose "Register" and provide a unique username and password.
    - Existing users can log in using their credentials.
    - Passwords are securely hashed using `bcrypt`.

 - Once logged in, the app will show the main menu:

 ---------MENU------------
 1. Add Transaction
 2. Update Transaction